mitchv34/mitchv34.github.io-my-website/_pages/about.md

 ---
 layout: about
-title: About Me
+title: About
 permalink: /
-subtitle: PhD Candidate | Aspiring Researcher | [Your University/Affiliation]
+subtitle: PhD Candidate

 profile:
   align: right
-  image: prof_pic.jpg # Placeholder: Please replace prof_pic.jpg in assets/img/ with your profile picture.
+  image: my_new_pic.jpg # Add your actual profile picture to assets/img/
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:

-    <p>Office: [Your Office Number]</p>
-    <p>[Your Department]</p>
-    <p>[Your University]</p>
-    <p>[City, State, Zip Code]</p>
+jmp_paper: true # includes job market paper marked as "jmp={true}"

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page.
-Configure these in _config.yml or _data/social.yml
+social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items from _news folder
+  enabled: false # includes a list of news items from _news folder
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true # includes a list of latest blog posts from _posts folder
+  enabled: false # includes a list of latest blog posts from _posts folder
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my academic website!
-I am a PhD candidate at [Your University], specializing in [Your Broad Field of Study].
-My research focuses on [Your Specific Research Area 1], [Your Specific Research Area 2], and [Your Specific Research Area 3].
-I am passionate about advancing knowledge in these areas and contributing to the academic community.

-This website serves as a central hub for my academic activities.
-Here you can find information about my research interests, a list of my publications, details about my ongoing and past projects, my teaching experience, and my curriculum vitae.

-I am currently on the job market and actively seeking [Type of Position, e.g., postdoctoral, faculty, research scientist] positions where I can apply my skills and continue my research endeavors.

-Please feel free to explore the different sections of this website to learn more about my work.
-If you have any questions or would like to discuss potential collaborations, please do not hesitate to contact me.

-**Placeholder for more detailed biography:**
-*You can expand this section with more details about your academic journey, motivations, key achievements, and future aspirations.
-Consider including information about your educational background, significant research experiences, any awards or recognitions you have received, and your broader impact goals.*

-*Remember to replace `prof_pic.jpg` in the `assets/img/` folder with your actual profile picture.
-You can also customize the social media links by editing the `_config.yml` file or, if it exists, the `_data/social.yml` file.*
+I’m Mitchell Valdes-Bobes, a sixth-year PhD candidate in Economics at the University of Wisconsin–Madison.
+My work sits at the intersection of macroeconomics and labor economics, where I use structural search models to study how policy and firm organization shape labor-market outcomes.

+**Research Interests:**

+- Labor market dynamics
+- Search and matching theory
+- Policy impacts on employment

+**Current Focus:**

+- Analyzing the effects of remote work on labor market outcomes.
+- Exploring the implications of generative AI on labor markets.

+Please don't hesitate to contact me if you have questions about my work or are interested in potential collaborations.